INL/BlackLab/test/README.md

 sh test/run-ci.sh
 ```

+If you add a new test, you should run `test/run-local.sh`.
+The new test will always PASS and the server response will be saved to `test/saved-responses/<category>/<testName>.json`.
+Then subsequent runs of `run-ci.sh` will use the saved response.

 ### Build a blacklab test server
 If you've made changes ensure the latest BlackLab code and tests are being used by: